 6) WWF Germany: Apart from being actively involved in environmental protection efforts across Asia, Africa and Latin America, the World Wide Fund in Germany has been working on a number of conservation projects like the preservation of Alpine rivers in Bavaria or the Brandenburg Natural Landscapes project, which has transformed large, undeveloped and unused areas of Brandenburg into wilderness landscapes.
-Read our article on how WWF fights against the climate crisis and how the organisation und wie sich der WWF auch im Finanzsektor für grüne Investitionen und Transformation stark macht.
+Read our article on how WWF fights against the climate crisis and how the organization and the WWF is also pushing for green investment and transformation in the financial sector.

-While these organisations in Germany continue to work for climate action, citizens' participation in campaigns, support in events and cooperation in spreading the word are necessary to keep the momentum alive.
+While these organizations in Germany continue to work for climate action, citizens' participation in campaigns, sustained support in events and cooperation in spreading the word are necessary to keep the momentum alive.
 So visit their websites, donate, sponsor, volunteer and get involved today!